da804107/ClubHub/README.md

    - `cd clubhub`

 3. **Open the Project**
    - Open the `login.html` file in your web browser to start viewing the application.
-Currently, login is hardcoded with a user login of "sample" and password of "sample1234*"
+     As this is only for UI/UX practice, currently, the login is hardcoded with a user login of "sample" and password of "sample1234*"

 ## Usage